 12. Puppy Toothbrush and Toothpaste

 Get your puppy used to proper oral care from a young age.
 Try to get in the habit of brushing your puppy's teeth every day.
 Good brushing habits mean lower vet bills over the course of your dog's life.
-See 7 Pet Health Tips to Lower Vet Bills.
+To learn more, check out The Complete Pet Dental Care Guide.

 13. Puppy Training Pads